 This statement resonates with me because it sounds very responsive and lean, which is something I like.
 Also, it has a connection with the first idea as well, I believe.
 Living in the world of ideas and planning is super comfortable and can make you feel in control of things, but the truth is that the time will pass and all you’ll get is pure fantasy.

 I spend so many hours planning stuff.
 I do that every day as part of my job, and I do that every day as part of my personal development.
 I try to make it as lean and efficient as possible.
 However, my feeling is that last year I tried to have the “best thing” planned instead of just shipping stuff to the real world, even if it was something small.
 Although I shipped, for instance, an email plugin for JIRA named Issue Events Mailer, a crap todo list style bookmark app, and another small attempts into the real world, I just have the feeling I could have done more if I had this “mantra” in my mind every time I questioned myself if what I was doing was of any value.

 3 – A good plan is worth its weight in (future) gold

-This one came from the same article mentioned above and also resonates with me because I learned that no plan survives contact with
+This one came from the same article mentioned above and also resonates with me because I learned that no plan survives contact with the enemy

 Also, I learned during these years of professional contact with lean and agile methodologies how bad too much planning can be.
 I’m not saying that plans should not exist, but we have to understand how much effort we should put on them before actually putting it in practice.
 At some point more planning is pure waste of time and energy that could be used for other valuable actions or tasks.